timermachine/shorttasks/readme.flow.md

+.rc config:
+active ws

 cmd config:
 allowable: eg .git

 [shortask][pathspec] [command paramaters]

+no pathspec:
+active ws:
+execute for each ws folder.
+no active ws:
+execute for each child folder, then parent if no children applicable.

+has pathspec:
 [pathspec] ends in dot :
 execute command only on given speicif directory. (if just . on current directory) allowable not applied. (eg can do `$ g . clone` `$ y anydir/. init`)